Synopsis of The Bhagavad Gita

-One of India’s epic narratives, a conversation between Arjuna and Krishna on how to deal with intense moral decisions.
+One of India’s epic narratives is a conversation between Arjuna and Krishna on dealing with intense moral decisions.

 How The Gita captures the light and dark of what it means to be human and all of our flaws.

 As yogis, we practice ahimsa (non-violence), so why would we study a book about violence?

 Why we should act for action’s sake and not strive for the desired result, and do what we need to because it’s what needs to get done.

 Clara shares how we call upon the warrior when we need courage or to discover our truth and speak our truth.

 I Am Death, Shatterer of Worlds